nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_problems.md

 ## Section content banner ##

-Providers message describing at a summary level how they have populated this section.
+Provider message describing at a summary level how they have populated this section.

 ## Active problems and issues ##